ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

             .. note::

-               Type validation is coercive so values that can be converted to the expected ``type`` pass validation.
+               Type validation is coercive, so values that can be converted to the expected ``type`` pass validation.
                However, at runtime roles receive the original uncoerced values.
                For example, passing the ``int`` ``1`` as a value expecting a ``str`` passes validation.
                In this case the role receives the ``int`` ``1`` instead of the coerced ``str`` ``"1"``.